aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-pictures/load-a-web-image-from-a-url-into-an-excel-worksheet/_index.md

 ```

 {{% alert color="primary" %}}
-There might be cases where you always want the updated image from a URL.
+There may be cases where you want the image to be updated from a URL each time the worksheet is opened.
 To achieve this, you may follow the instructions given in the [Insert a Linked Picture from Web Address](/cells/javascript-cpp/insert-a-linked-picture-from-web-address/) article.
 By following this method, the image is loaded from the URL each time the worksheet is opened.
 {{% /alert %}}